jon-harper/OmniBox/docs/index.md

 Welcome to the documentation for the OmniBox, a modular control case for 3D printing.

-This project is conceptually derived from Steve Burcham's [Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751) V3 footprint; it is a unique design with a lower base height and compatibility with newer, larger MCU boards like BIGTREETECH's Octopus.
+This project is conceptually derived from Steve Burcham's [Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751) V3 footprint; it is a unique design with a lower base height and compatibility with newer, larger microcontroller unit (MCU) boards like BIGTREETECH's Octopus.

 ## Background

 ### The Requirements

-I print quite a bit of ABS using enclosures with lights, fans, and a thermistor.
+Printing Acrylonitrile Butadiene Styrene (ABS) plastic requires the use of an enclosure with filtration, which usually requires lights, fans, and a thermistor.
 As 24V is the common DC voltage for 3D printers right now, each 12V independantly-controllable or PWM device such as a fan or light strip needs a buck converter.
-My control boxes for these enclosures were cramped—the three or more buck converters mounted over the MCU kept me from accessing the wiring underneath.
+My control cases for these printer/enclosure combos were cramped—the three or more buck converters mounted over the MCU kept me from accessing the wiring underneath.

-Additionally, after multiple DOA and failed BIGTREETECH SKR 2 boards, I urgently had to find another board to settle on.
+Additionally, after multiple Dead-On-Arrival (DOA) and failed BIGTREETECH SKR 2 boards, I urgently had to find another board to settle on.
 Enter the Octopus, which I had already used on another project.

 ### Switching to the Octopus